ioBroker/ioBroker.history/docs/en/README.md

 ## Data converter
 ### General idea
 When you have more data over time then the history adapter may not be the best choice and a real database is better.
 For this there are two more History-Adapters for SQL databases (PostgreSQL, MS-SQL, MySQL, SQLite) and InfluxDB.
-With this change the quesion comes up how to convert the collected data from the past to these new adapters.
+With this change the question comes up how to convert the collected data from the past to these new adapters.

 For this some converter scripts have been prepared that can help and do the job.
 These scripts are called from the command line.